Overview and Policy

 Income Contributions from Public Interest Summer Work

-Returning students (without dependent children) who have completed the minimum work requirement, but have held a low-paying job (as is the case with many public interest jobs) and do not have income which exceed the basic summer living allowance will not be expected to contribute anything from their summer income.
-Please note that all students will continue to be assessed a student contribution from assets regardless of summer income earned.
-For more information, please see Student Contribution from Assets.
+Returning students (without dependent children) who have completed the minimum work requirement, but have held a low-paying job (as is the case with many public interest jobs) and do not have income which exceed the basic summer living allowance will not be expected to allocate anything from their summer income.
+Please note that all students will continue to have a calculation from student resources from assets regardless of summer income earned.
+For more information, please see Student Resources from Assets.
 Students with dependents should review the information on Students with Dependent Children and reach out to our office with any questions.

 Minimum Contributions and Imputed Contributions

-To determine how these rates will impact your Student Contribution from Income, use your total summer gross income to determine the calculated Student Contribution from Income (using the formula listed above).
-For entering students, that figure cannot be below the Minimum Contribution listed.
-For returning students, take the calculated Student Contribution from Income and then add the imputed rates below for the number of weeks not worked.
+To determine how these rates will impact your Student Resources from Income, use your total summer gross income to determine the calculated Student Resources from Income (using the formula listed above).
+For entering students, that figure cannot be below the Minimum Resources listed.
+For returning students, take the calculated Student Resources from Income and then add the imputed rates below for the number of weeks not worked.
 We recommend reaching out to your Financial Aid Officer to ensure that you are determining the figure correctly and understand how it will impact your award.

-Minimum Contribution?
-Imputed Contribution Imputed Contribution Amount Per Week Not Worked Entering Student YES. $2500*
+Minimum Resources?
+Imputed Resources Imputed Resources Amount Per Week Not Worked Entering Student YES. $2500*

 *can be higher based on income